Dinosaur Sightings: Are Dinosaurs Still Alive Today in Africa?

 The Terrifying and Amazing Spinosaurus

 Another legendary living dinosaur is Emela-ntouka, known to the Pygmy tribes in Central Africa.
 With a name that means “killer of elephants”, this is a formidable beast that the Pygmies give a wide berth.
-Like Mokele Mbembe and most of the others it is said to be an aquatic creature, comparable in size and stature to a rhinoceros.
+Like Mokele-Mbembe and most of the others, it is said to be an aquatic creature, comparable in size and stature to a rhinoceros.
 However, there are no known species of rhino in that part of Africa matching the one-horned description.

 Some believe Emela-ntouka may be a type of ceratopsian dinosaur, related to the well-known Triceratops.
-The horn on the animal’s face, its squat body and long tail seem more indicative of such a dinosaur rather than a mammal, or even a new species of rhino.
+The horn on the animal’s face, its squat body, and long tail seem more indicative of such a dinosaur rather than a mammal, or even a new species of rhino.

-One of the few non-aquatic living dinosaurs, Ngoubou is said to live in the savannah region of Cameroon.
+Ngoubou is said to live in the savannah region of Cameroon.
 It’s described as a smaller version of a rhinoceros with multiple horns and a frill around its neck.
 It also has a violent temper and will charge anything that comes near, including African Elephants which are much larger animals.

-No fossil evidence for ceretopsians has been found in Africa, but they have been discovered in Asia and Australia, so it’s not a far stretch to imagine they may have lived in Africa as well.
+No fossil evidence for ceratopsians has been found in Africa, but they have been discovered in Asia and Australia, so it’s not a far stretch to imagine they may have lived in Africa as well.

 Could Dinosaurs Really be Living in Africa Today?

+It seems extremely unlikely if not impossible.
+But people are seeing something strange, and their descriptions do not match any other living creature.
 We like to think of our planet as a small place.
 Indeed, thanks to the internet and other high-tech communication systems it does seem that there are few mysteries left in the world.
 But it’s important to remember that some places are still largely unexplored.

 Equatorial Africa is one of those places.
 The jungles are dense and foreboding and few outsiders have the courage or resources to venture very far into their depths.
 To compound matters, the region has been rife with civil wars and political upheaval for decades, making it tough for modern researchers to safely explore many areas.

-The problem is, it’s hard to imagine exactly how some dinosaurs would have survived whatever apocalypse destroyed their brethren some 65 millions years ago.
+The problem is, it’s hard to imagine exactly how some dinosaurs would have survived whatever apocalypse destroyed their brethren some 65 million years ago.
 According to modern science, no terrestrial animal larger than a few pounds lived past the cataclysm that punctuated the end of the Cretaceous period.